sudeep9/unitz/README.md

 ```

-`unitz listf <config>` will list all the flows available in the specified config file
+`unitz listf <config>` will list all the flows available in the specified config file.

 `unitz listu <config>` will list all the units available from the modules that were specified in `unit_modules.append` .. ignore the rest of units for now .. this is explained in wiki

 Now run the `math` flow: